cmakler/kgjs/docs/graph-layouts/sidebars.md

 </div>

-Available graphs with sidebars are:
+Available layouts with sidebars are:

+* OneWideGraphPlusSidebar
+* TwoVerticalGraphsPlusSidebar
+* TwoHorizontalGraphsPlusSidebar

+3D graphs with sidebars will be coming soon...

 ## Layouts with Multiple Controls